groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2017/groupdocs.signature-for-.net-17.4.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.4.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.4.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Added new public class ImageAppearance to specify extended properties for Image Signatures.
 This class contains properties to specify Gray scale filter, Brightness, Contrast and Gamma filters.
 When signing Document with Image Signature options assign instance of ImageAppearance to Appearance property of options.
 Also ImageAppearance can be applied for Text Signature with TextAsImage Implementation selection.